OpenNebula/docs/source/open_cluster_deployment/kvm_node_deployment/overview.rst

 Overview
 ================================================================================

-`KVM <https://www.linux-kvm.org/>`__ is a main Linux virutalization technology.
-KVM (for Kernel-based Virtual Machine) is a full virtualization solution for Linux on x86 hardware containing virtualization extensions (Intel VT or AMD-V).
-It consists of a loadable kernel module, kvm.ko, that provides the core virtualization infrastructure and a processor specific module, kvm-intel.ko or kvm-amd.ko.
+`KVM <https://www.linux-kvm.org/>`__ (Kernel-based Virtual Machine) is the main virtualization solution for Linux on x86 hardware that contains virtualization extensions (Intel VT or AMD-V).
+It consists of the loadable KVM kernel modules (one that provides the core virtualization infrastructure and several processor-specific modules), but the complete KVM virtualization stack usually contains also the user-space machine hardware emulator `QEMU <https://www.qemu.org>`__ accelerated by the KVM and virtual machines management tool `libvirt <https://libvirt.org>`__.

-Using KVM, one can run multiple virtual machines running unmodified Linux or Windows images.
-Each virtual machine has private virtualized hardware: a network card, disk, graphics adapter, etc.
+By using KVM, you can run multiple Virtual Machines with unmodified Linux or Windows images.
+Each Virtual Machine has private virtualized hardware - network card, disk, graphics adapter, etc.

 How Should I Read This Chapter
 ================================================================================

-This chapter focuses on the configuration options for an KVM based Hosts.
+This chapter focuses on the configuration options for KVM-based Hosts.
 Read the :ref:`installation <kvm_node>` section to add a KVM host to your OpenNebula cloud to start deploying VMs.
-Continue with :ref:`driver <kvmg>` section in order to understand the specific requirements, functionalities, and limitations of the KVM driver.
+Continue with the :ref:`driver <kvmg>` section to understand the specific requirements, functionalities, and limitations of the KVM driver.

 Hypervisor Compatibility
 ================================================================================